balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ##### Lifecycle callbacks on `.update()`

 The `afterUpdate` lifecycle callback will only be run on `.update()` queries that have the `fetch` meta flag set to `true`.
-For more information on using the `meta` flags see [Waterline Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).
+For more information on using the `meta` flags, see [Waterline Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).

   - beforeUpdate: fn(valuesToSet, proceed)
   - afterUpdate: fn(updatedRecord, proceed)

 ##### Lifecycle callbacks on `.destroy()`

 The `afterDestroy` lifecycle callback will only be run on `.destroy()` queries that have the `fetch` meta flag set to `true`.
-For more information on using the `meta` flags see [Waterline Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).
+For more information on using the `meta` flags, see [Waterline Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).

   - beforeDestroy: fn(criteria, proceed)
   - afterDestroy: fn(destroyedRecord, proceed)